habitat-sh/habitat/www/source/docs/run-packages-security.html.md

 ### Applying Configuration Changes

 The `hab config apply` and `hab file upload` commands will work as usual when user/service group trust relationships are set up in this way.

+If a running supervisor cannot decrypt a secret due to a missing key, it will retry with exponential backoff starting with a one-second interval.
+This allows an administrator to provide the supervisor with the key to resume normal operations, without taking down the supervisor.

 ## Identifying Key Types